 Twin Towers is located in Cincinnati, Ohio.
 This city is among the most populated metropolitan areas in the country with has a total of 795,220 people.
-This nursing home was awarded an A- overall, which is one of the top grades we offer.
-A grade in this range requires superb marks across the board.
-As a matter of fact, we ranked this nursing home as the eighth best nursing home in Cincinnati.
+This facility is among the top facilities we looked at.
+A grade in this range requires excellent scores across the board.
+We were so impressed with this nursing home that we ranked it in the top fifth of all nursing homes in the United States.
 This facility also received impressive scores in all four of our categories.
 More information about these categories can be found below.

 - Nursing Home

 Get pricing and details on Cincinnati senior living options.Get Pricing

 - Has Resident Council

 - No Family Council